Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise: Introduction

+This paper focuses on the numerical analysis of a full discretization for the stochastic Cahn--Hilliard equation with polynomial nonlinearity and additive noise.
+The stochastic Cahn--Hilliard equation, as a phenomenological model for studying the spinodal decomposition, describes the evolution of a concentration.
+More precisely, the concentration $X$ satisfies

-Numerical approximations for SPDEs with globally Lipschitz continuous and regular nonlinearities have been studied over past decades.
-In contrast to the Lipschitz case, convergence and convergence rate of numerical approximation for SPDEs with non-globally Lipschitz continuous nonlinearity, become more involved recently (see e.g. \cite{AC17,BGJK17,BJ16,BM18,BJ13,BKH13, BCH18,BG18,BG18b,CHP12,CHP16, CH17,CH18,CHL16b, CHLZ17, CHS18, FKLL18, JSW19, KL18, KLL18, LQ18, MP17, QW18, Wang18}) and are far from well-understood.
-Up to now, there have been some works focusing on the strong convergence and strong convergence rates of numerical schemes for the stochastic Cahn--Hilliard equation (see e.g. \cite{CCZZ18,FKLL18,HJ14,KZ13,KLM11, LM11}).
-For instance, the authors in \cite{FKLL18,KLM11} show the strong convergence and obtain the convergence rate in a large subsample space of the finite element method and its implicitly full discretization for Eq. \eqref{spde} with $d\le3$ driven by spatial regular noise.
-The authors in \cite{HJ14} study the exponential integrability of the spectral Galerkin method and deduce the strong convergence rate of the spectral Galerkin method for one dimensional Eq. \eqref{spde} driven by trace class noise.
-For the strong convergence rate of numerical schemes for the linearized stochastic Cahn--Hilliard equation, we refer to $\cite{CCZZ18,LM11,KZ13}$ and the reference therein.
+with $0<T<\infty$, $\mathcal O=[0,L]^d$, $L>0,$ $d\le 3$ and $A:D(A)\subset H:=L^2(\OO) \to H$ being the Neumann Laplacian operator.
+In addition, $\{W(t)\}_{t\ge 0}$ is a generalized $Q$-Wiener process on a filtered probability space $(\Omega,\mathcal F,\{\mathcal F_t\}_{t\ge 0},\PP)$ and the nonlinearity $f$ is the Nemyskii operator of $F'$, where the energy functional $F$ is a polynomial of degree 4, i.e., $c_4\xi^4+c_3\xi^3+c_2\xi^2+c_1\xi+c_0$ with $c_i\in \R$, $i=0,\cdots,4$, $c_4>0$.
+A typical example is $F=\frac 14(\xi^2-1)^2$, which is double well potential and corresponds to the Cahn--Hilliard--Cook equation.
+The stochastic Cahn--Hilliard equation has been the object of several mathematical studies dealing with well-posedness (see e.g. \cite{DD96,DDT04,EM91}) or numerical approximations (see e.g. \cite{CCZZ18,FKLL18,HJ14,KZ13,KLM11,LM11}).
+In \cite{CCZZ18,KZ13,LM11}, the strong convergence rate of numerical schemes for the linearized stochastic Cahn--Hilliard equation is considered.
+For the non-globally Lipschitz coefficient case, \cite{FKLL18,KLM11} show the strong convergence and obtain the convergence rate in a large subsample space of the finite element method and its implicitly full discretization for equation \eqref{spde} driven by spatial regular noise. \cite{HJ14} studies both the exponential integrability and the strong convergence rate of the spectral Galerkin method for one dimensional equation \eqref{spde} driven by the trace class noise.
+To the best of our knowledge, there exists no result about the strong convergence rates of the temporal discretization and full discretization for the stochastic Cahn--Hilliard equation driven by rough noise, like the space-time white noise.

+The present work aims to make further contributions on the strong convergence rates of numerical discretization for stochastic Cahn--Hilliard equation \eqref{spde} driven by space-time white noise.
+More precisely, we present the optimal strong convergence rates of both the spatial spectral Galerkin method